New Patients – What to Expect

 Are you about to go to a counselor for the first time?
 Whatever your reason for seeking help, you will be more at ease and get better results if you know what to expect.

 In your first session, the therapist typically will ask certain questions about you and your life.
-This information helps him make an initial assessment of your situation.
-Questions he might ask include:
+This information helps them make an initial assessment of your situation.
+Questions they might ask include:

 Don’t just sit there